SiddharthV147/Interactive-Raycasting-Demo-in-Rust/README.md

   - `draw_light_rays` function emitting and drawing rays with collision checking.
   - SDL2 event loop handling mouse interaction and rendering loop.

-## License

-This project is open source under the MIT License.